Is Positive Reinforcement the Best Way to Train Your Dog?

 Given only affection, affection, affection, they suffer.

-So please do give positive reinforcement, but a little negative reinforcement is healthy too.
+So please do give positive reinforcement, but a little telling off is healthy too.